resource-watch/slate/source/includes/api/_dataset.md

 #### Basics of sorting

 The API currently supports sorting by means of the `sort` parameter.
-Sorting can be done using any field from the dataset, as well as `user.name` and `user.role`.
+Sorting can be done using any field from the dataset, as well as `user.name` and `user.role` (sorting by user data is restricted to ADMIN users).

 Sorting by nested fields is not supported at the moment.